 Although its Japanese name includes "Japan," as mentioned above, the Japanese daffodil is native to China.
 When did it become known in Japan?

-I don't know the exact time,Surprisingly, the earliest recorded mention of narcissus in Japan is in the "Shogakushu," a Japanese dictionary compiled during the Muromachi period.
+Although the exact period is unclear, the records of narcissus in Japan are surprisingly recent, with its first appearance believed to be in the "Shogakushu," a Japanese dictionary compiled during the Muromachi period.

 On the other hand, it appears to have been depicted in paintings during the Heian period.
 From the Muromachi period onward, it was used as a tea ceremony flower and cut flower, and in the Edo period, detailed descriptions of its cultivation methods were found.
 It has been used as a cut flower and horticultural plant ever since.
 There seems to have been a slight delay between its introduction to Japan and its subsequent rise in popularity.